AVerImaTeC Shared Task

 Task Definition

-The AVeriTeC challenge aims to evaluate the ability of systems to verify real-world claims with evidence from the Web.
+The AVerImaTeC challenge aims to evaluate the ability of systems to verify real-world image-text claims with evidence from the Web.

-• Given a claim and its metadata, the systems must retrieve evidence that supports and/or refutes the claim, either from the Web or from the document collection provided by the organisers.
+• Given an image-text claim and its metadata, the systems must retrieve evidence (consisting of text and/or images) that supports and/or refutes the claim, either from the Web or from the document and image evidence collection provided by the organisers..

 • Using this evidence, label the claim as Supported, Refuted given the evidence, Not Enough Evidence (if there isn't sufficient evidence to either support or refute it) or Conflicting Evidence/Cherry-picking (if the claim has both supporting and refuting evidence).